3 min read

 No pet owner likes to see their dog sick or in pain.
 For whatever reason, this feeling of empathy is ten-fold when the dog is older.
 Like elderly people (or any living being for that matter), aging dogs tend to have more ailments and health problems than younger dogs.
 Fortunately, there are many uses of ginger that can be used to help the aging dog.
-According to whatisaginger.com, “Ginger is rich in vitamins and minerals, and it has diverse health benefits like anti-viral, anti-toxic and anti-fungal.”

 There are many benefits that ginger brings to the table where older dogs are concerned.
-Ginger comes in several different forms to make dosing and supplementing simple: dry powders, teas, capsules of tablets, and tinctures (liquid form).
+Ginger comes in several different forms to make dosing and supplementing simple: dry powders, teas, capsules or tablets, and tinctures (liquid form).

-When dogs get older, their digestive system simply does not work like it used to when they were younger.
+When dogs get older, their digestive system simply does not work as it used to when they were younger.
 Aging dogs can experience stomach problems for a number of reasons, many times without a true diagnosis.
 The smallest inconsistency can cause bloat, constipation, diarrhea, or even vomiting.
 Constipation is the most common stomach issue that older dogs deal with.
 Ginger is great for this because it promotes healthy movement of the bowels.
 This remedy also works with car or motion sickness in dogs.
 You can either add ginger to your dog’s diet daily or give them a dose when they are feeling down and out.
 For stomach ailments, you could also use the essential oil form of ginger.
 In this form, it is not to be ingested, but instead, place 1 to 2 drops on your dog’s paw or stomach when sickness occurs.

 Several studies have shown that ginger is a preventative for cancer in dogs.
-If your dog already has cancer, ginger can work as a dual purpose remedy because the anti-inflammatory agent helps the circulation and ginger also boosts your dog’s immunity, both which are large factors in canine cancer.
+If your dog already has cancer, ginger can work as a dual purpose remedy because the anti-inflammatory agent helps the circulation, and ginger also boosts your dog’s immunity, both which are large factors in canine cancer.